 5. What’s Your Experience With PMO And Different Project Management Tools?

 Although it is not necessary that every organization uses the same project management tool or has the same PMO setup, the interviewer would want to know if you are familiar with some of the basic tools.

 Tip 1: Your answer should demonstrate that you are efficient at handling project management tools.

-Tip 2: Give an idea to the interviewer how proficient you are with these tools.
+Tip 2: Give an idea to the interviewer about how proficient you are with these tools.

-“Yes, I have prior experience with PMO and have proficiency over a few project management tools like Scoro, Basecamp, ASANA Jira.
+“Yes, I have prior experience with PMO and have proficiency in a few project management tools like Scoro, Basecamp, ASANA, and Jira.
 In my last company, I was tasked with setting up a small PMO.
 Therein, I worked on ASANA.
 I have created multiple workspaces for my projects.
-I had created a task list for all of my projects.
-I set up milestones and regularly check my teams progress.
+I created a task list for all of my projects.
+I set up milestones and regularly check my team’s progress.
 I used to get a notification for any new updates in my projects.
 I had to check my dashboard for checking a quick overview.

 I provided training to the stakeholders on the PMO process and prepared process templates and activity feed.